 6.)
-Wladimir Klitschko (60-3, 51 Kos) – Ukraine’s Klitschko always seems bigger, stronger and faster than his opponents.
-Take for example his knockout win over Francesco Planeta over the weekend.
-A swift three-punch combination by the six-foot, six-inch Klitschko ended the fight emphatically.
-Not many heavyweights have that kind of ability.
+Wladimir Klitschko (61-3, 51 Kos) – Ukraine’s Klitschko always seems bigger, stronger and faster than his opponents.
+Take for example his knockout win over Alexander Povetkin over the weekend.
+Sadly, the heavyweight seems to like holding far too much to give fans any kind of excitement.
+Can he keep the ball rolling?

 7.)
 Robert Guerrero (31-2-1, 18 Kos) – Attempted to do what 44 others could not do in usurping the throne of Floyd Mayweather.
 The southpaw from Gilroy, Calif. made a gallant effort but could not pin down the elusive fight master.
 Still, Guerrero was a very capable opponent and forced Mayweather to use his legs to escape dangerous exchanges, not his shoulder roll defense.

 8.)
-Roman Gonzalez (33-0, 28 Kos) – Known as “Chocolatito,” the Nicaraguan mighty mite has shown he can box or exchange bombs with most anyone.
-The junior flyweight has a fight set against Mexico’s Gerardo Verde on May 25.
+Roman Gonzalez (37-0, 31 Kos) – “Chocolatito,” the Nicaraguan mighty mite has shown he can box or exchange bombs with most anyone.
+Gonzalez recently blitzed through Oscar Blanquet in two rounds in a flyweight fight in Tokyo, Japan.
+The Nicaraguan is gunning for another world title in the flyweight division.
 It’s difficult to remain among the top in the smaller weight divisions.
 They all have speed.
 Gonzalez has speed and strength.